symfony/ux/src/Turbo/README.md

 This template **must** contain at least 3 blocks: `create`, `update` and `remove` (they can be empty, but they must exist).

-Every time an entity marked with the `Broadcast` attribute changes, Symfony UX Turbo will render the associated template and will use Mercure to broadcast the changes to all connected clients.
+Every time an entity marked with the `Broadcast` attribute changes, Symfony UX Turbo will render the associated template and will broadcast the changes to all connected clients.

 Each block must contain a list of Turbo Stream actions.
 These actions will be automatically applied by Turbo to the DOM tree of every connected client.
 Each template can contain as many actions as needed.